-5.2 Key Dates which may affect you:
+4.1 Key Dates which may affect you:

-Your detailed timetable can be accessed from RHUL web timetables (https://webtimetables.royalholloway.ac.uk/SWS/SDB2223SWS/login.aspx).
+Your detailed timetable can be accessed from RHUL web timetables -

+(https://intranet.royalholloway.ac.uk/students/study/timetable/your-timetable.aspx)

 Please see Section 10 and 11 for more information on individual modules and the dissertation.
 Module leaders will provide information on week-by-week course content and module assessment deadlines.